Allapattah: Geography

 Many of the businesses and educational institutions in the neighborhood are generally located on Northwest 36th Street (US 27).
 The boundaries are roughly the Airport Expressway (SR 112) to the north, the Miami River and the Dolphin Expressway (SR 836) to the south, I-95 to the east, and Northwest 27th Avenue (SR 9) to the west.

 Economy

-A thriving textiles market is located along Northwest 20th Street between Northwest 17th and 27th Avenues, with several garment manufacturing and wholesale outlets from Latin America and the Caribbean makers along the row.
-The Produce Market, the largest open-air food distribution center in Miami, serves local supermarkets and bodegas with the freshest variety of South Florida produce, tropical fruits and many other products.
+A textiles market is located along Northwest 20th Street between Northwest 17th and 27th Avenues, with several garment manufacturing and wholesale outlets from Latin America and the Caribbean makers along the row.
+The Produce Market, serves local supermarkets and bodegas with the freshest variety of South Florida produce, tropical fruits and many other products.

 The industrial district of the city of Miami is located in an area straddling the Health District and Allapattah, along a former FEC corridor just north of Northwest 20th Street.
 Trades ranging from clothing manufacturers, auto repair, carpentry and upholstery shops.
 Additionally, several shipyards and dry docks located along the neighborhood's banks of the Miami River.